Reposted from February 20th, 2018.

 A Part Solution to Gun Culture

-As a Canadian, we simply lack the fascination with guns as a whole.
-I can buy an AR-15.
-But that gun is classified as a restricted weapon, only a few thousand are sold every year, we have stricter gun laws, but more importantly Canadian culture lacks a strong undercurrent culture of militarism.
-A different culture coupled with fewer guns produces a Canada with a fraction of gun violence including exceptionally few mass shootings.
+As a Canadian, we simply lack the fetishization of guns.
+I could buy an AR-15.
+But that gun is a restricted weapon.
+It’s hard to get.
+Only a few thousand are sold every year.
+More importantly, Canadian culture lacks a strong undercurrent of militarism.
+Few people actually want, let alone think, to own a gun, let alone a semi-automatic rifle.
+Fewer guns along with a national identity that largely rejects gun ideology makes for a Canada with a fraction of gun violence including exceptionally few mass shootings.

 America’s gun problem won’t change until the fascination and celebration of gun culture wanes.
 The country won’t benefit from a new direction today, it’s a shift to change culture tomorrow.